Man in a Veil

 It was supposed to start on 31 August 2020, but was postponed for a week due to the COVID-19 pandemic.

 Synopsis

-This drama tells the story of a man with seven-year-old intelligence after an accident, the love and desires of two women surrounding him, and those facing dreamlike miracles on the thresholds of death.
+This drama tells the story of a man with seven-year-old intelligence after an accident, the love and desires of two women surrounding him, and those facing dreamlike miracles on the threshold of death.

-Lee Tae Poong (Kang Eun Tak) has the intelligence level of a seven year old after an accident.
-Meanwhile, Han Yoo Jung (Uhm Hyun Kyung) is a person with a happy personality that dreams of becoming an announcer.
+Lee Tae Poong (Kang Eun Tak) has the intelligence level of a seven-year-old after an accident.
+Meanwhile, Han Yoo Jung (Uhm Hyun Kyung) is a person with a happy personality who dreams of becoming an announcer.
 But because her family is poor she has to let go of her dream and start working to provide for her family.
-She also deals with the guilt from her twin sister’s wrongdoings.
+She also deals with the guilt of her twin sister's wrongdoings.